Satakshi28/ai-finance-categorizer/README.md

 ## Usage

 1. Open the app in your browser (default: `http://localhost:8501`)
-2. Paste your Gemini API key in the sidebar
+2. Paste your Groq API key in the sidebar
 3. Upload a CSV with columns: `Date, Description, Amount, Type`
 4. Click **Categorize with AI**
 5. Explore your spending dashboard!